 The Boulder Junction Public Library welcomes the public to view their next “Art in the Library” exhibit.
-The Library selected Eric A. Johnson for the February and March exhibits.
-His photography will be on display in the Reading Room, above the photocopier and in the Children’s Area during regular library hours.
+The Library selected local artist Tim Black.
+His work will be on display in the Reading Room, above the photocopier and in the Children’s Area during regular library hours.

 Applications are being accepted for 2019 monthly “Art in the Library” exhibits.
-The application form is available in the library or on the library website at https://www.boulderjunctionlibrary.org/.
+The application form is available in the library or here.
 If you have any questions about the Art in the Library exhibits, the application process or the Library’s Artwork policy, please email the library at email@example.com or call the library at 715-385-2050.